lultypype5R/industrial-equipment/README.md

-Open in Opposite Mode Option - Adds an option to open a long pressed URL in the respective other browsing mode
+Custom User Agent - Change the user agent for both mobile and desktop mode